 The church was built in the 13th century in the village of Miloj.
-It was mentioned in sources for the first time in 1402.
+It was recorded in sources for the first time in 1402, although the mention of “terra Miloy” was already in the act of donation from 1255.
 The village disappeared in the 16th century, and the church was to become a source of building materials during the construction of a renaissance residence for the Csák family in Spišský Hrušov.

 Currently, the ruin of the church stands a few hundred meters west of the village of Spišský Hušov.
 In addition to the tower itself, the remains of the western wall of the nave have been preserved.
 Architectural details show mainly two gothic portals.
 Several windows and narrow slits at the bottom have been preserved on the tower.